What is an LPN?

 Major OKC physicians’ group seeking several experienced Medical Receptionist for full-time positions.

-We have a full-time opening for a Legal Secretary in OKC!
+We have openings for full-time Legal Assistants in OKC!

 OKC Metro locations seeking qualified Licensed Practical Nurses for a variety of physician’s offices.